How to create a brilliant exotic garden in a cool climate

 Dahlias originally came from Mexico, but are now considered quite ‘traditional’ in English gardens.
 Take them back to their colourful roots by using them to create exotic garden beds.

 And cannas will also look good in the exotic garden.
 Like dahlias, they are reasonably hardy in most parts of Britain, provided you protect their roots/rhizomes with a thick layer of mulch in autumn.
+For tips on choosing and growing cannas, see Everything You Need to Know About Cannas or my What You Need to Know About Cannas video interview with Stephen.

 Begonias and fuschias are also flowers we take for granted.
 They,too, can look remarkably exotic in bright colours and the right context.